-In November 2011, we granted 226,864 stock options to Mr. Lane and 17,174 stock options Mr. Churay.
-In reviewing the option repricing for Mr. Lane and the initial grant to Mr. Churay, the Committee determined that it had delivered less total equity value to each of them than the Committee intended in the August 2011 repricing and grant and, with respect to Mr. Churay, less value than the Company committed pursuant to Mr. Churay's offer of employment.
-To adjust, the Committee granted additional stock options to each of them to adjust the total equity value delivered to each of them.
-The Committee determined that these additional options, when taken together with the prior August 2011 option repricing for Mr. Lane and option grant for Mr. Churay were both competitive and reasonable in value against the 50th percentile of those in the chief executive officer and general counsel positions, respectively, in the Meridian peer group data.
+In November 2011, we granted stock options to Messrs.
+Lane and Churay.
 Concurrently, Mr. Lane transferred the stock options to Andy & Cindy Lane Family L.P. for no consideration.
 These options follow the generally applicable vesting schedule of three equal installments on the third, fourth and fifth anniversaries of the date of grant and are conditioned on continued employment through the applicable vesting date.
 The options fully vest upon the occurrence of a Transaction (as defined in the stock option plan).
 All of these stock options granted, whether vested or unvested, will be forfeited in the event of a termination of employment for Cause (as defined in the stock option plan).
 We granted these options to Messrs.
 Lane and Churay as a retention incentive.

 In December 2009, we granted to Messrs.
 Ittner and Underhill stock options that follow the generally applicable vesting schedule of three equal installments on the third, fourth and fifth anniversaries of the date of grant and are conditioned on continued employment through the applicable vesting date.
 In connection with the \$2.9 million cash dividend that MRC Global Inc. paid to its shareholders, the exercise price of options granted to Messrs.
-Ittner and Underhill was reduced from \$22.88 to \$22.84.
+Ittner and Underhill was reduced from \$11.44 to \$11.42.
 These options fully vest upon the occurrence of a Transaction (as defined in the stock option plan) or upon the termination of the executive's employment due to death or Disability (as defined in the stock option plan).
 All of these stock options granted, whether vested or unvested, will be forfeited in the event of a termination of employment for Cause (as defined in the stock option plan).
 We granted the stock options to Messrs.
 Ittner and Underhill in efforts to achieve parity among executives with similar duties and responsibilities and also as an added retention incentive.

-In November 2011, we also granted 13,812 stock options to Mr. Ittner and 13,812 stock options to Mr. Underhill.
+In November 2011, we also granted stock options to Messrs.
+Ittner and Underhill.
 These options vest in equal installments on the first through the fifth anniversaries of the date of grant and are conditioned on continued employment through the applicable vesting date.
 The options fully vest upon the occurrence of a Transaction (as defined in the stock option plan).
 Any of these stock options granted, whether vested or unvested, will be forfeited in the event of a termination of employment for Cause (as defined in the stock option plan).
-The Committee determined the value of the grant made to each of them by reviewing the prior equity that it had granted to each of them, each of their relative contributions and expected contributions and the internal equity of grants to other executives.
-The Committee then determined that the value of those grants were both competitive and reasonable against the 50th percentile of those in chief administrative officer and chief operating officer positions, respectively, in the Meridian peer group data.
-The Committee did not target the 50th percentile of the peer group, but rather used the peer group to gauge whether its decision was competitive and reasonable in the market.
-Thus, the Committee granted these options to Messrs.
+We granted these options to Messrs.
 Ittner and Underhill as a retention incentive.

-Retirement Benefits
+Retirement Savings Plans and Other Benefits